jamiemcd/Apple-FB13074428/README.md

 `Airplane.state` has three values: `.departing`, `.inFlight`, and `.landing`.

-`Airport` has three computed properties: `numberOfPlanesDeparting`, `numberOfPlanesInFlight`, and `numberOfPlanesLanding`.
+`Airport` has three computed properties: `numberOfAirplanesDeparting`, `numberOfAirplanesInFlight`, and `numberOfAirplanesLanding`.
-These three computed properties depend on `Airplane.state` so they should trigger observation.
+These three computed properties depend on `Airplane.state` (a stored property) so they should trigger observation.

 ## Steps to reproduce